turnerlabs/cstore/docs/LAMBDA.md

 Managing configuration from the command line is not enough.
 Functions need a way to get environment specific configuration in order to execute.

+This example uses S3 for the configuration store, but will work with any supported storage solution.

 1. Place the following files in the lambda function folder.
   - [cStore](https://github.com/turnerlabs/cstore/releases/download/v3.3.1-alpha/cstore_linux_amd64) (needs execute permissions)
   - [cstore.js](../examples/cstore.js)